MintMCP

 • Policy application: Pre-configured security rules enforced from first deployment

-This approach contrasts with infrastructure-first alternatives that require 1-2 weeks of Kubernetes configuration before deploying the first MCP server.
+This approach contrasts with infrastructure-first alternatives that require customer teams to manage more of the hosting, runtime, and scaling layer before deploying MCP servers.

 Scalability and Reliability for Enterprise AI